FibroGen, Inc. (NASDAQ:FGEN) Insider Sells $172,437.96 in Stock

 Analyst Ratings Changes

 A number of research firms have recently issued reports on FGEN.
 William Blair upgraded shares of FibroGen from a “market perform” rating to an “outperform” rating in a research report on Monday, January 30th.
-StockNews.com downgraded FibroGen from a “buy” rating to a “hold” rating in a research report on Tuesday, March 28th.
 The Goldman Sachs Group lifted their price objective on FibroGen from $9.00 to $16.00 and gave the stock a “sell” rating in a research report on Tuesday, February 21st.
+Bank of America upgraded FibroGen from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $18.00 to $27.00 in a research report on Thursday, January 5th.
 Raymond James upgraded FibroGen from a “market perform” rating to an “outperform” rating and set a $35.00 price objective for the company in a research report on Thursday, January 26th.
-Finally, Bank of America upgraded FibroGen from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $18.00 to $27.00 in a research report on Thursday, January 5th.
+Finally, Cowen lifted their price objective on FibroGen from $15.00 to $25.00 and gave the stock a “market perform” rating in a research report on Tuesday, February 28th.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $23.40.

 About FibroGen